 Below is a comparison table of first year earnings by graduate sector*:

-*Median starting salaries of bachelor degree graduates in first full-time employment and aged less than 25, by field of education and sector of employment, 2015, Graduate Salaries Report, Graduate Careers Australia.
+*Median starting salaries of bachelor degree graduates in first full-time employment and aged less than 25, by field of education and sector of employment, 2020, Salary Guide, Hays Australia and New Zealand.

 Other financial benefits

 Teachers in some rural and remote NSW public schools, including high-demand locations, receive additional financial benefits such as relocation subsidies and generous rental subsidies.
 Use our benefits calculator to find out which benefits apply for teachers employed at specific schools.